 Uses of Agnimantha

-Agnimantha roots are used in the treatment of variety of diseases such as inflammation, jaundice, pile, constipation, impaired digestion, gulma, painful urination and retention of urine.
+Agnimantha roots are used in the treatment of a variety of diseases such as inflammation, jaundice, pile, constipation, impaired digestion, gulma, painful urination and retention of urine.
 The decoction of roots is used for obesity.
 In the case of erysipelas (bacterial skin infection involving the upper dermis) and glandular enlargement, the paste of Agnimantha and bamboo leaves is applied externally.

 For freckles, the bark paste in milk is applied topically.
-The roots of tree are boiled in water to make decoction and given in a dose of 100 ml to treat swelling in the body.
+The roots of the tree are boiled in water to make decoction and given in a dose of 100 ml to treat swelling in the body.
 In gout, the decoction of all five parts of tree/panchang is given.
 In urticaria, root powder is given in a dose of two grams with desi ghee for six days.
 The decoction of root is also useful in blood purification and treating skin diseases.

 The leaves of the tree are also of medicinal importance.
 The cooked leaves of the tree eaten as Saag help to reduce abdominal gas and discomfort.
 In constipation, the leaves and Haritaki decoction is given.
 In piles, the decoction of leaves is given and poultice is applied on the affected body area.